Christopher-Costa/C-Freeflow/README.md

 ------------

 * This was developed and tested on CentOS 7.
 I make no guarantees about performance on other distros.
-* Requires openssl-devel
+* Requires openssl-devel to compile.

 Compiling
 ---------

 GCC needs to be installed.
-Only standard libraries are required.
+Only standard libraries, plus openssl-devel are required to compile.

     gcc freeflow.c logger.c queue.c config.c socket.c worker.c ssl.c -o freeflow.out -lrt -lssl -lcrypto